 Better Health Channel (Victoria)

-Gastroenterological Society of Australia.
+Gastroenterological Society of Australia

 The information on this site should not be used as an alternative to professional care.
-If you have a particular problem, see a doctor, or ring the Youth Healthline on 1300 13 17 19 (local call cost from anywhere in South Australia).
+If you have a particular problem, see a doctor or other health professional.